Justyn Vicky

-Justyn Vicky (born Herman Fausi; 7 March 1990 – 17 July 2023) was an Indonesian bodybuilder, athlete, and influencer.
+Justyn Vicky (born Herman Fausi; 7 March 1990 – 17 July 2023) was an American-born Indonesian bodybuilder, athlete, and influencer.

 Early life

 Justyn Vicky was born Herman Fausi on 7 March 1990 in New York City, as the eldest of his parents’, Hermanto and Busia, two children.

 He was raised and resided in Klungkung Regency, Bali.

 Personal life

 Vicky had a son, Jazztian Vicky Hermansyah, from a marriage.

 Career

 Vicky started his career as a bodybuilder at The Paradise Bali gym in Sanur, Denpasar.
 He won the Ultimate Body Contest in 2011 and began sharing educational content about fitness on his social media.
 In his training, he frequently performed back squats with weights starting at 170 kg, and increasing to 190 kg, and later 200 kg.
 Vicky provided his audience with educational content regarding various exercises, particularly back squats, one of the most dangerous exercises according to him.
 Vicky won the Mr. Bali Competition in 2015 and 2016.
 In 2018, he won first place at the Muscle Beach Bali competition, followed by a third place win in the same competition in 2019.
 He won the International Fitness and Bodybuilding Federation competition in 2018.